apache/druid/docs/operations/security-overview.md

    # You can use the authentication API to create new users and grant permissions
    druid.auth.authenticator.MyBasicMetadataAuthenticator.credentialsValidator.type=metadata

-   # If true and the request credential doesn't exist in this credentials store,
+   # If true and if the request credential doesn't exist in this credentials store,
    # the request will proceed to next Authenticator in the chain.
    druid.auth.authenticator.MyBasicMetadataAuthenticator.skipOnFailure=false